 The Autonomic Nervous System is the brain’s communication network that regulates hunger, where and how body fat is deposited, many hormones including insulin, and the hunger hormones leptin and ghrelin.
 When the Autonomic Nervous System function deteriorates the brain’s hunger, glucose, and body fat regulation systems falter.
 This is when body fat increases and blood sugar levels rise.

 Increased levels of hunger, thirst, abdominal fat, fatigue, blood sugar, and blood pressure regulation problems are the result of Autonomic Dysfunction from metabolic inflammation.
 Simply put, these are symptoms of brain deterioration due to increased inflammation.

 Diabetics are suffering from premature aging of their brains with deterioration of their Autonomics, up to a 50 – 80% reduction of Autonomic Nervous System function over the first two decades.

-In other words, diabetics may reach Stage 5 Autonomic Dysfunction, cardiac autonomic neuropathy (“CAN”), nearly two decades earlier than people who are their same age who do not have diabetes.
+In other words, diabetics may reach Stage 5 Autonomic Dysfunction, cardiac autonomic neuropathy (“CAN”), nearly two decades earlier than people of the same age who do not have diabetes.